hlee131/screentime-reporter/README.md

   * Give the task a name, e.g. "STR" and a description and click "Next >".
   * Click "When I log on" and then "Next >".
   * Then click "Start a program" and "Next >".
-  * Then attach the run.bat file in the program's main directory.
+  * Then attach the main.pyw file in the program's main directory.
   * Then click "Finish"

 ## What does screentime-reporter do?